Romanian Translation and Interpreting Services

 Thanks to their knowledge of industry-specific terminology, TJC’s professional translators can deliver document translations of the highest quality.
 While, our Romanian interpreters demonstrate extensive interpreting experience and cultural business knowledge – ensuring successful communication between parties at meetings, conferences and other events. e are proud to offer first-rate certified interpreters who can cover many varieties of interpreting, including simultaneous, consecutive, whispering and facilitating, depending upon our clients’ individual needs.

 For more information on the fields covered by our Romanian translators and interpreters, please see the pages below:

 Medical and Science

-Despite the country’s relative isolation in terms of location, Romanian is actually a Romance language, closely related to and to some extent mutually intelligible with Italian.
-Around 25 million people speak the language as their native tongue and 4 million speak it as a second language.
-Romanian is primarily spoken in Romania and in the Republic of Moldova, where it is known as Moldovan.
-Romanian as a broad term is used to describe several regional dialects which substantially differ from Daco-Romanian (Romanian proper) spoken in small communities in Croatia, Greece, Bulgaria, Albania, Serbia and Kosovo – these include: Aromanian, Megleno-Romanian, and Istro-Romanian.
-Romanian is also the official language of the Autonomous Province of Vojvodina in Serbia as well as the autonomous Mount Athos in Greece.
+Despite the country’s relative isolation in terms of location, Romanian is a Romance language, closely related to and to some extent mutually intelligible with Italian.
+Around 25 million people speak the language as their native tongue, and 4 million speak it as a second language.
+Romanian is primarily spoken in Romania and in the Republic of Moldova, known as Moldovan.
+Romanian as a broad term is used to describe several regional dialects that substantially differ from Daco-Romanian (Romanian proper) spoken in small communities in Croatia, Greece, Bulgaria, Albania, Serbia, and Kosovo Aromanian, Megleno-Romanian, and Istro-Romanian.
+Romanian is also the official language of the Autonomous Province of Vojvodina in Serbia and the autonomous Mount Athos in Greece.